 - Act as brokers for Swiss real estate.

 A company (including a subsidiary of a foreign company) formed in Taiwan will be treated as a Taiwan company.

 A Taiwan company is subject to Taiwan income tax on its worldwide income.

 A company with its head office outside Taiwan (including a foreign company with a branch office in Taiwan) is considered a foreign company for tax purposes, though the Taiwan branch itself is considered as a domestic profit-seeking enterprise.

-A company will be treated as a Turkey resident if its legal seat or place of management is in Turkey.
+A company is treated as a Turkey resident if its legal seat or place of management is in Turkey.

 A resident company is subject to corporate tax on its worldwide income and gains.

 A nonresident company is subject to tax on its Turkish-sourced income.

-All companies incorporated in Ukraine are considered residents for corporate income tax purposes (incorporation principle).
+All companies incorporated in Ukraine are considered residents for corporate income tax purposes (ie, the incorporation principle).